mike-weiner/display-event-locations-tec/README.md

 ### From the Github Repository

-Go to the [releases](https://github.com/mike-weiner/display-event-locations-tec/releases) section of the repository and download the display-event-locations-tec.zip from the most recent release.
+Go to the [releases](https://github.com/mike-weiner/display-event-locations-tec/releases) section of the repository and download the `wordpress-display-event-locations-tec.zip` from the most recent release.

-Once you have downloaded the `display-event-locations-tec.zip` from the releases section of this repo sign into the backend of your Wordpress website.
+Once you have downloaded the `wordpress-display-event-locations-tec.zip` from the releases section of this repo sign into the backend of your Wordpress website.
 From your WordPress administration panel, go to `Plugins > Add New` and click the gray `Upload Plugin` button at the top of the page.
-Select the `display-event-locations-tec.zip` file to upload from your machine when prompted.
+Select the `wordpress-display-event-locations-tec.zip` file to upload from your machine when prompted.

 Wordpress will install the plugin.
 Once the installation is complete, you will be able to activate the plugin and begin using it!
 Enjoy!

 If you have any questions or issues please open a [new issue on the Github repository](https://github.com/mike-weiner/display-event-locations-tec/issues) or [submit a support ticket](https://wordpress.org/support/plugin/display-event-locations-tec/) on the Wordpress Plugin directory listing for the Display Event Location for The Events Calendar plugin.

 ## Frequently Asked Questions

 ### I have activated the plugin, but the tooltip still looks the same.
 Why does the tooltip not list the event's location and/or address?

-First, make sure that the plugin 'Display Event Locations for The Events Calendar' is enabled in the backend.
+First, make sure that the plugin 'Display Event Locations for The Events Calendar' is installed and activated.
+To check this, click on the `Plugins` option from the left-hand administration sidebar in Wordpress.
+Once the page loads, make sure "Display Event Locations for The Events Calendar" is activated.

-If you click on an event within the calendar and then click the `< All Events` link to go back to the calendar, the changes should then be reflected.

-If you still aren't seeing the location displayed within the tooltip, you can also try viewing your calendar in a different browser or try clearing your browser's cache and then viewing your calendar again.

-If the changes to the tooltip are still not present, try updating an existing event or creating a new test event.
+If the plugin is active and the changes to the tooltip are still not present, try updating an existing event or creating a new test event.
 Save and publish the event.
-Then, take a peak at your calendar.
+Then, take a peak at your calendar on the front-end of your website.
 The changes to the tooltip should now be reflected!

+If you still aren't seeing the location displayed within the tooltip, you can also try viewing your calendar in a different browser or try clearing your browser's cache and then viewing your calendar again.

 If you still cannot figure out why the location is not displaying, feel free to submit a support ticket and we will be more than happy to help you!